is it possible to enter Tibet from Nepal in March? We are two docotrs hoping to visit the hospitals in Lhasa.

 Tibet is usually closed from early March to around the first week of April, it's slightly different every year, so you should contact your tour agency and ask them to keep you update.

-Tour agencies are usually informed of the reopening of Tibet a few days earlier than the actual reopening, info is not very transparent here. over 6 years ago
+Tour agencies are usually informed of the reopening of Tibet a few days earlier than the actual reopening, info is not very transparent here. about 9 years ago